 Canada is no haven for press freedom

-Canada ranked 22nd out of 180 countries in RSF’s most recent World Press Freedom Index, falling four spots from 2016.
+Canada ranked 22nd out of 180 countries in RSF’s 2017 World Press Freedom Index, falling four spots from 2016.
 Canada’s press freedom ranking dramatically dropped 10 spots, from eighth to 18th place, in 2015.
 This followed what RSF called a “Dark Age” under former prime minister Stephen Harper’s Conservative government and its tight-lipped media policies, the two-time recipient of the Canadian Association of Journalists’ Code of Silence award.
 RSF didn’t mince words for 2017, blaming a “series of scandals” for Canada’s current standing.

 One scandal involves VICE reporter Ben Makuch, who may be jailed for refusing to grant RCMP access to his records from a 2013 interview with an alleged ISIS fighter.
 After an Ontario Court of Appeal decision upheld the RCMP’s request, Makuch told CBC’s As It Happens that he and Vice Media are prepared to appeal the Supreme Court.
 “It is inconceivable that we have to stand here today in Canada, calling on our government agencies to respect press freedom,” Fahmy said in a press statement, speaking on Makuch’s circumstances.
 “Such breach of our rights as Canadians and journalists sets a dangerous precedent.”
 Most recently, VICE Canada released a statement asking for the RCMP and Canadian government to stop pursuing Makuch’s records, since it was discovered that the alleged fighter died in late 2015.